zalyoung/gitlab-handbook/content/handbook/values/_index.md

 Negative *feedback* is distinct from negativity and disagreement.
 If there is no direct feedback involved, strive to discuss disagreement [in a public channel](/handbook/communication/#use-public-channels), respectfully and [transparently](#transparency).

-In a [GitLab Unfiltered interview on values](https://youtu.be/7kMQj4O4ZGU), GitLab co-founder and CEO Sid Sijbrandij offers the following context.
+In a [GitLab Unfiltered interview on values](https://youtu.be/7kMQj4O4ZGU), GitLab co-founder Sid Sijbrandij offers the following context.

 > We deal with negative all the time at GitLab.
 If it's not a problem, then why are we discussing it?
 We deal with negativity a lot, and that's also part of our ambition.
 >
 > If you want to get better, you talk about what you can improve.
 We're allowed to publicly discuss negative things; we're not allowed to give negative feedback in a large setting if it could be feasibly administered in a smaller setting.

 Negative feedback can be given in a group setting if it's to someone higher in the management chain.
 This shows that no one is above feedback.
-GitLab co-founder and CEO Sid Sijbrandij and former CTO Eric Johnson discuss this in this [GitLab Unfiltered video](https://www.youtube.com/watch?v=BCpmFWL5Us8).

 ##### Provide feedback in a timely manner